vinfreecs/genga/docs/ConsoleArguments.rst

 - -collPrec <f>: Collision Precision
 - -collTshift <f>: Collision Time Shift
 - -GR <i>: Use GR
+- -Nomp <i>: Number of parallel CPU cores to use.
+Only available in CPU version of GENGA

 Here i means an integer, f a floating point value, and s a string.